Role models and revealed gender-specific costs of STEM in an extended Roy model of major choice: Extended Roy model with perfect foresight

-Before turning to the identification of the minimal cost function, we characterize the set of all cost functions that can rationalize the data under Assumptions~\ref{ass:PO}, \ref{ass:sel}, \ref{ass:shape}(2) and~\ref{ass:SMIV}.
+We characterize the set of all utility functions that can rationalize the data under Assumptions~\ref{ass:PO}, \ref{ass:sel}, and~\ref{ass:mMax}.
 This will be the content of Theorem~\ref{thm:char}.
-We start with a formal definition of the set of cost functions that rationalize the data under the model assumptions.
+We start with a formal definition of the set of utility functions that rationalize the data under the model assumptions.